Junior Business Analyst (SAP BW) - IT-Online

-Our client is currently on the lookout for a Junior Business Analyst (SAP BW) to join their team.
-The role will be based in Westville and report into the Applications Manager.
+The Role: Our client is currently on the lookout for a Junior Business Analyst (SAP BW) to join the Vector Logistics Team.
+The role will be based in Westville and report into the Applications Manager

 Serves as a liaison between the business and SAP Service Provider: